cs3216/cs3216.github.io/coursework/mobile/index.md

 });
 ```

-In this example, the event request is match against the cache for a cached response.
+In this example, the event request is matched against the cache for a cached response.
 If a corresponding
-response is found, the cached response will be return instantly.
+response is found, the cached response will be returned instantly.
 If not, the request will be passed on
 to the server to retrieve the response.

 **Cache Management**